 The left field is charged with devices symbolic or significant of some fact connected with the history of Saint Mary-of-the-Woods.
 The rayed star, charged with the letter “M” in blue, is an emblem of Mary, Mother of God, the Stella Matutina, under whose protection Saint Mary-of-the-Woods, represented by a tree, places all its hopes for growth and life.
 The Latin crosses are emblems of Redemption and Catholicity.
 The crest is the count’s coronet of the du Roscoat family and the College’s motto, “Virtus cum Scientia,” translated as “Virtue with Knowledge United,” is the one chosen by Saint Mary-of-the-Woods College Mother Theodore Guerin.

 The College seal is reserved for official and formal documents.
 The seal’s use is restricted to the president, board of trustees, and groups created or designated by the Office of the President.
-Please report inappropriate usage of the seal to the Office of College Relations.

 The logo is among the strongest visible symbols of Saint Mary-of-the-Woods College.
-It is strong enough to identify SMWC in the marketplace by itself.

 The consistent use of color is a subtle tool for communicating the image of a vibrant institution.
 The color palette is taken from the beauty endless and energy of the day and evening skies accented by the warmth of the golden sun.
 The colors for publications and web must include the colors below.

 - Printing - Pantone Matching System (PMS) colors and CMYK values are provided for color printing projects.

 - Web - Hexadecimal (HEX) values are provided for web use.